Why visit the Amazon in Bolivia?

 Perched on a hill above the town, the mirador provides views of Rurrenabaque and the nearby jungle.
-Although it is a steep climb to the top, it is possible to walk this in about 30 minutes.
+Although it’s a steep climb to the top, it’s still possible to walk this in about 30 minutes.
 However, in the heat of steamy Rurrenabaque, you may prefer to take a motorbike.
 I negotiated a 20 boliviano return trip with a driver who waited for me to look around and take photos in July 2015.
 Even if I speak Spanish, you may be better at haggling than I am!

 Hotel El Ambaibo has a large swimming pool that provides a good escape from the heat of the day.
 Despite lacking pristine cleanliness on my visit, a refreshing swim and a spot of sunbathing made up for its shortcomings.
 At 30 bolivianos for the day, it was good value for money and a pleasant way to spend an afternoon after a few days trekking in the jungle.

 A short trip across the river, this little village makes a pleasant day trip.
 Not exactly brimming with sights, its charm lies more in its authenticity.
 Whereas the streets of Rurre are busy with motorbikes, dogs lie sleeping in the mud roads of San Buenaventura.
-It has a pleasant central plaza with a church and there is apparently a museum of local culture that is quite interesting…when it is open.
-Take a look at this article to get a flavour of a day in this village.
+It has a pleasant central plaza with a church and there is apparently a museum of local culture that’s quite interesting…when it’s open.
+Take a look at here to get a flavour of a day in this village.

 Jungle and Pampas Tours